hrgdavor/unit-compare/README.md

 # Unit Testing Framework Performance Comparison (CI Simulation)

-This project is a multi-module Maven repository designed to benchmark and compare the performance of various unit testing frameworks in a **CI-realistic scenario**.
+Benchmark and compare the performance of various unit testing frameworks in a **CI-realistic scenario**.
 It measures the total process execution time, including framework discovery, setup overhead, and test orchestration.

 ## 🏗️ Project Structure